pwyq/blog/_posts/2017-09-04-Work-Without-Mouse-On-Linux.md

 2. To select software from the left-side launcher

     > Long press `Super` until number shows on the left-side launcher;
-    > Press corresponding number to open the software.
+    > Press the corresponding number to open the software.

 3. To maximize/minimize or share screen